 At Holy Spirit College the following Industry Curriculum Frameworks are offered in Stage 6:

-The Holy Spirit College community is committed to the pursuit of personal best and embraces the Quality Teaching Practice model of education in a Catholic environment.
-The College staff, both teaching and support, strive to provide a climate that fosters and promotes students’ spiritual, academic and emotional growth so that each student can reach their potential.
+At Holy Spirit College our approach to learning supports teachers to design experiences that are responsive to the needs and interests of individual students.
+Aimed to provide a learning environment that fosters and promotes students’ spiritual, academic and emotional growth so that each student can reach their potential.

 Our Higher School Certificate and NAPLAN results are evidence that good quality teaching and learning are at the centre of our work.
-While we take pride in the fact that our approximately 70% graduating students go on to University, we are equally proud in the many other students who go on to TAFE and similar institutions and those that go straight into the workforce.
+While we take pride in the fact that approximately 70% of graduating students go on to University, we are equally proud of the many other students who go on to TAFE and similar institutions and those that go straight into the workforce.

 Additionally, all teaching departments are extremely well resourced.
 Facilities include science laboratories, computer rooms, art and music rooms, multi-media, industrial technology workshops and an industry-standard hospitality kitchen.
 The College also has a very well equipped Resource Centre and Support Department.

 In keeping with the mission of the College, we aim to provide a Catholic learning community that provides opportunities to empower all students to achieve their greatest potential.

 The Enrichment Class aims to provide a high quality, authentically rigorous program for highly able students within a nurturing Catholic environment with a genuine focus on the whole person.